SOS Mothers are at the centre of our charity's work and are a key part of what separates us from other children's charities and orphanages.

-SOS mothers are at the centre of our charity's work and are a key part of what separates us from other children's charities and orphanages.
-SOS mothers are the dedicated women who work day to day for the benefit of their SOS children.
-They live with their children, care for their children, comfort their children and celebrate with their children.
+SOS Mothers are the dedicated women who work day-to-day for the benefit of their SOS children.
+They live with their children, care for their them, comfort them and celebrate with them.
 They do all the normal things a mother would do.

-Many former SOS children keep in touch with their SOS mother well beyond their time in the SOS Children's Village, showing that the same strong bond exists as between a natural mother and a child.
-Worldwide there are more than 5,250 SOS mothers who care for 78,000 children in 518 SOS Children's Villages.
+Many former SOS children keep in touch with their SOS Mother well beyond their time in the SOS Children's Village, showing that the same strong bond exists as between a natural mother and a child.
+Worldwide there are more than 5,250 SOS mothers who care for 62,000 children in 545 SOS Children's Villages.